Welcome to the E.N.E.R.G.Y. for Change Flywheel

 Informal Realities

-Maybe you have experienced informal realities where subgroups covertly question authority or divert from formal plans, regulation.
-Often instigated by different beliefs, ’private’ agendas, or informal power.
-Informal realities can have positive effects but also hinder unity and execution power.
+Informal realities are at work when subgroups covertly question authority or divert from formal plans and policies.
+Instigated by different beliefs, hidden agendas, and informal power.
+Informal realities can have positive effects but also hamper unity and execution power.
 They can be very strong and tenacious.
-In a positive manner, think of friendly jokes about the manager’s behaviour to take off the sharp edges or in a negative version, to covertly ridicule ideas.
+In a positive manner, think of a dominant co-worker safeguarding the team’s functioning during long absence of the manager, or in a negative manner, people covertly ridiculing a change initiative.

 Processes and Skills

-To the third group we reckon processes, systems and routines, that people adhere to as well as the skills needed to produce the product or service that the unit has as output.
+To the third group we reckon processes, systems and routines, that people adhere to as well as the skills needed to produce intended output.
 Think how accustomed we get to what and how we do things.
-Change may require to depart from ingrained ways of working, causing resistance.
+On the positive side this can lead to continuous improvement, whilst change may require letting go of engrained ways of working, causing resistance.

 Growth rings

-Hoping for an ideal and smooth 'wind at your the back' scenario in change, will most likely prove to be naive.
-It is only realistic to anticipate one or more types of brakes will be at work during your change implementation and that there will be some swim against the against the current.
-This requires thorough preparation and sound execution.
+Hoping for an ideal and smooth ‘wind at your back’ scenario in change, will most likely prove to be naive.
+It is only realistic to anticipate one or more types of brakes will be at work during your change and that some hard uphill work will present itself.

-Therefore, work with the six elements of the E.N.E.R.G.Y. for Chang Flywheel.
+The six elements of the E.N.E.R.G.Y. for Chang Flywheel do just that.

-• Explore & Navigate for orientational purposes and,
+- Explore & Navigate for navigation purposes and,

 2 Elements for orientation: Explore & Navigate